lissine0/Monal-wiki/XML-Query-Language.md

 - `{urn:xmpp:avatar:data}data#|base64`

 # The data-forms (XEP-0004) query language extension
-To query fields etc. of a XEP-0004 data-form, the last path segment of an XML query can contain a data-forms subquery.
+To query fields etc. of a [XEP-0004](https://xmpp.org/extensions/xep-0004.html) data-form, the last path segment of an XML query can contain a data-forms subquery.
-These parser for these subqueries is an `MLXMLNode` extension implemented in `XMPPDataForm.m` and glued into `MLXMLNode.m` as an extraction command `\` (backslash).
-This extraction command is also special and has to be terminated by a `\`.
+Thes parser for these subqueries is an `MLXMLNode` extension implemented in `XMPPDataForm.m` and glued into `MLXMLNode.m` as the extraction command `\` (backslash).
+This extraction command is also special as it has to be terminated by a `\` (optionally followed by a conversion command, see below).

-**_Note:_** since our query is a string, double backslashes have to be used because of escaping (`\\`).
+**_Note:_** since our query is a string, double backslashes (`\\`) have to be used because of string escaping rules.

-As extraction commands, these subqueries must be in the last path segment.
-Naming the element name and namespace of the node this extraction command is applied to, is optional and automatically defaults to name `x` and namespace `jabber:x:data` as defined by XEP-0004.
+Like other extraction commands, these subqueries must be in the last path segment.
+Naming the element name and namespace of the node this extraction command is applied to, is optional and automatically defaults to name `x` and namespace `jabber:x:data` as defined by [XEP-0004](https://xmpp.org/extensions/xep-0004.html).

-This query language extension has its own small query language tailored to data-forms implemented in `-(id _Nullable) processDataFormQuery:(NSString*) query;`.
+This query language extension is its own small query language tailored to data-forms implemented in `-(id _Nullable) processDataFormQuery:(NSString*) query;`.
 To ease its use, this language reuses some constructs of the main query language, but gives them a new meaning:

 - **"Namespace" and "element name":**